ElazarK/content-docs/scripts/ConferSetSeverity.md

-Use this script to set incident severity according to indicators found in a Confer alert.
+Sets incident severity according to indicators found in a Confer alert.

 ## Script Data
 ---